Best Bait for Surf Fishing: Where To Get Them And How To Rig Them

 RELATED: Best Surf Fishing Rigs

-If you're considering surf fishing for the first time, don't think too much about bait, just go straight to the bait shop nearest you and see if you can buy a couple of dozen shrimp.
+If you're considering surf fishing for the first time, don't think too much about bait, just go straight to the tackle shop nearest you and see if you can buy a couple of dozen fresh shrimp.
 Three dozen is a good start.
-The bait shop will also sell you a 5-gallon bucket with a lid and an aerator that will keep your shrimp alive for a while.
+The shop will also sell you a 5-gallon bucket with a lid and an aerator that will keep your shrimp alive for a while.
 Keep in mind you'll need to drop that bucket in the water to change the water out and keep the shrimp alive longer.

 Where To Get Shrimp